dheerajvs/art-gallery/src/pages/about.md

       come to life.
 She understands your needs with patience.
 Would highly recommend her if you want to get the right art done.
     title: Geetha and Nagendra
+  - place: 'Jakarta, Indonesia'
+    quote: >-
+      Sowmya is a wonderful artist.
+Her works are very neat and the finishing is very good.
+In all her paintings, the eyes are expressive.
+The best part about Sowmya is that she tries different kinds of art and she is very good in everything.
+Her latest is Tanjore paintings which she does effortlessly.
+She is also a great teacher.
+I learnt Zentangles, Kalamkari, Kerala murals and oil painting from her.
+I appreciate Sowmya's dedication to art and wish her the best in her journey.
+    title: Shanthi Seshadri
 ---
 Born and brought up in Bangalore, Sowmya had always shown precocious talent in the fields of art and athletics.
 She forayed into fine-arts at the age of ten and has never stopped learning.